 - Patients usually have no fever by the time they see a doctor.

-- A triad of acute renal failure (oliguria and oedema), haemolytic anaemia and thrombocytopenia.
+- A triad of acute kidney injury (oliguria and oedema), haemolytic anaemia and thrombocytopenia.

-- It mainly occurs in young children and is the major cause of acute renal failure in children in Britain.
+- It mainly occurs in young children and is the major cause of acute kidney injury in children in Britain.

 - HUS, if it occurs, is usually diagnosed 5-13 days after the onset of diarrhoea, and thrombocytopenia is usually the first feature.